shalexxxy/Other/README.md

 # Other
-other projects and competitions \n
+other projects and competitions /n
 Article title gen for Kaggle competition https://www.kaggle.com/competitions/title-generation/leaderboard?